 - Job growth (2012-2022): 15%

 How does a history major fit in?
-Well, a student of history has the type of organizational and problem-solving skills administrators need.
+Well, a student of history is likely to have the type of organizational and problem-solving skills administrators need.
 An education administrator needs to be able to see the big picture and approach an issue from a number of different angles.
 They have to draw conclusions and make recommendations based upon the information available to them.

-These are all things history majors are doing on a regular basis as part of their undergraduate studies.
+These are all things history majors typically do on a regular basis as part of their undergraduate studies.
 While some entry-level jobs may be available to those with a bachelor's degree, many institutions prefer to hire administrators with a graduate degree, and they may hire people with advanced degrees from a variety of academic backgrounds.
-That means those who loved studying history at the undergraduate level could also study it at the graduate level and walk out ready for a job that averages $100,000 a year.
+That means those who loved studying history at the undergraduate level could also study it at the graduate level and walk out ready to pursue a career that averages $100,000 a year.

-Overall, those who major in history learn valuable skills that can be transferred to various profitable careers.
-This list of five high-paying jobs for history majors demonstrates that parents need not shake their head and worry over the child who chooses to study history; it's possible for students to pursue their passion for history while still preparing for a fulfilling and lucrative career.
+Overall, those who major in history may learn valuable skills that can be transferred to various profitable careers.
+This list of five high-paying jobs demonstrates that parents need not shake their head and worry over the child who chooses to study history; it's possible for students to pursue their passion for history while still preparing for a fulfilling and lucrative career.

 Lawyers, Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, http://www.bls.gov/ooh/legal/lawyers.htm